kaol/snaplet-customauth/README.md

 ## Design

 This code has been adapted from Snap's own authentication code.
-The main differences are that AuthManager takes two type parameters, one of which is the custom user type, and that you'll need to write your own backend.
+The main differences are that AuthManager takes four type parameters, one of which is the custom user type, and that you'll need to write your own backend.
 It may have arbitrary application specific data attached to the user data, it just has to implement the UserData type class,